How to network at careers events

 How to start conversations with employers

-It’s fine to join a group that’s already in conversation, as long as you don’t immediately cut across it with your own questions.
-It may look as if a recruiter is having an in-depth, private conversation with other attendees, but if that makes you feel shy, remember that they’ve actually only just met today.
-Join the group, listen to what’s being said and join in the conversation if appropriate.
-When that chat has wound up and the other students have moved on, the recruiter will know that you’re ‘next in the queue’ and you can raise the topic or questions you wanted to.
+It’s fine to join a group that’s already in conversation; listen and respond to what’s being said and join in the conversation if appropriate.
+If inviting yourself in the conversation or speaking in front of a group makes you feel shy, wait until the chat has wound up and the other students have moved on.
+The recruiter will know that you’re ‘next in the queue’ and you can raise the topic or questions you wanted to bring up.